Scientific basis of allergy

 Course structure & delivery

 Teaching delivery format

-The live online sessions will take place in October/November, predominantly in the week of 15 – 19 November 2021.
-We encourage participants to book leave that week to be able to follow the teaching.
-Asynchronous materials will be made available in early October and a ‘course launch webinar’ will be held for registered participants to introduce the course and help you get organised to maximize your learning experience.
+The live online sessions will take place in October/November, predominantly in the week starting on 6 November 2023.
+We encourage participants to book leave that week to follow the teaching.
+Asynchronous materials will be made available in October and a ‘course launch webinar’ will be held for registered participants to introduce the course and help you get organised to maximize your learning experience.

 Going through the asynchronous materials should take around 25-30 hours of study, and we highly encourage you to review as much as possible before the live teaching.
 The live teaching sessions will take 15 - 20 hours, and will focus on discussions and Q&A partly based on the asynchronous materials.